sarthakagrawal927/maps-client/README.md

 3) If people start to use it, get interesting locations ;)
 4) Deployment, publicity etc.

+DUE TO LACK OF NICE MAP LIBRARY THE PROJECT ON PAUSE INDEFINITELY

 New things I wanted to try

 ### Leaflet.js